You might be surprised to find anything growing in the unforgiving red soil of the Australian Outback, but it’s all just a matter of where you look.

 That’s why we’ve partnered with Aussie bush tucker specialist Andrew Fielke to create exclusive menus for each of our Red Centre and Top End adventures.
 Now you can not only see and hear the Outback, but taste it too!

-With dishes featuring lemon myrtle, desert lime, quandong, kangaroo and even a crocodile or two – this is the taste of real Australia.
+With dishes featuring lemon myrtle, desert lime, quandong, kangaroo and even some emu – this is the taste of real Australia.

 Our native food tours